 If you sometimes order things online, you probably have cardboard boxes around your home.
 Try to reuse them in some way.

-For reselling things, for storing items, or for moving as I mentioned in the previous point.
+For reselling things, storing items, or moving as I mentioned in the previous point.

 Same thing with wrapping paper.
 Keep it when you receive it and then reuse it when you need to give a present to someone.